Housing and Property

 Contrary to popular belief, there are no fixed rent increases.
 Several factors can affect the amount of increase in rent:

-- major repairs and improvements: repairing the roof or the heating system, putting in a pool, etc.
+• major repairs and improvements like repairing the roof or the heating system or putting in a pool,

 The TAL’s website has a calculation form for tenants and landlords (French only).
 It lets them come up with an acceptable rent increase for each rental unit.
 The calculation form is not a legal requirement.
 It is meant to be used as a negotiation tool for landlords and tenants.
 The form lists the various expenses the TAL will take into account if it has to set the rent.

-When I receive a notice changing the lease, what are my options?
+When I receive a notice to change my lease, what are my options?

-After receiving a lease modification notice, you have one month to do one of the following:
+After receiving a lease modification notice, you have one month to send the landlord one of these responses in writing:

-- Notify the landlord that you accept the lease changes.
-The lease will then be renewed with the changes.
+• You accept the changes.
+The lease will then be renewed with the proposed changes.

-- Notify the landlord that you refuse the changes.
-The lease will be renewed, but the landlord can go to the TAL for a decision on the suggested changes.
+• You refuse the changes.
+The lease will be renewed, but the landlord can go to the TAL for a decision on the proposed changes.

-Keep in mind that if you don’t notify the landlord of your refusal, you’re assumed to have accepted the new terms.
-It is therefore very important to let your landlord know that you disagree with any proposed changes.
+Important!
+If you don’t write to the landlord to refuse the changes, you’re considered by law to have accepted them.
+For this reason, it’s very important to let the landlord know if you disagree with any proposed changes.

 What can my landlord do if I refuse the rent increase?

-If you refuse the rent increase or any other change proposed by the landlord, the landlord has three options:
+If you refuse the rent increase or any other change proposed by the landlord, and renew your lease, the landlord has three options:

 If the TAL accepts the landlord’s rent increase, it is important to know that you cannot change your mind and cancel the lease renewal, unless your landlord agrees.

-What should I do if I have not received any notice of changes to the lease?
+What can I do if I have not received any notice of changes to the lease?

 If you have not received a notice from the landlord indicating a rent increase or other type of change, you can renew your lease as it is or notify your landlord that you will be leaving.